 5. Invite Guest Speakers to Share Their Stories

 According to an article published in the Economics of Education Review, when students can identify with a teacher or guest speaker’s racial or ethnic background they are more likely to perform higher and be more engaged as they see a potential role model or mentor in that person.
-By inviting a guest speaker, you are providing your students access to an authentic learning experience they may never otherwise have.
+By inviting a guest speaker as a part of an inclusive classroom activity, you are providing your students access to an authentic learning experience they may never otherwise have.

-There are many innovative classroom strategies to incorporate social-emotional learning and culturally responsive teaching into your practice.
+There are many innovative, inclusive classroom strategies to incorporate social-emotional learning and culturally responsive teaching into your practice.
 To reinforce empathy in the classroom, EVERFI has created another resource to add to your toolkit, Compassion.
-The Compassion Project contains comprehensive lessons that address social-emotional learning for grades 2-4 and it is available for you to use at no cost.
+The Compassion Project contains comprehensive lessons that address social-emotional learning for grades 2-5 and it is available for you to use at no cost.

 Leila is a K-12 Senior Implementation Manager in Calgary, AB.
 She works with schools across the Canadian prairies in AB, SK and, MB.
 Prior to working at EVERFI, she obtained her M.Ed and taught elementary school in Baltimore, MD, and Laramie, WY.
 Leila also served as an online instructor for Johns Hopkins University’s Center for Talented Youth.